Tiananmen Exiles: Reception

 Tiananmen Exiles received many positive reviews.

-Noted journalist Ian Johnson wrote in the New York Review of Books that He's book is “A moving and very personal account of life as a political emigrant" and "a convincing and powerful account of a central experience in contemporary Chinese life."
+Ian Johnson wrote in the New York Review of Books that He's book is “A moving and very personal account of life as a political emigrant" and "a convincing and powerful account of a central experience in contemporary Chinese life."

 Historian Yu Ying-shih commented that "Rowena Xiaoqing He has ingeniously reconstructed the entire movement in a historical perspective not only to unlock the past and explain the present but also to peer into the future of China's sustained struggle against totalitarian tyranny."

 Historian Vera Schwarcz commented that "Rowena He's book is an essential corrective," to the "complex legacy of Tiananmen".
 The Journal of East Asian Libraries noted that "Tiananmen Exiles had organically tied the Cultural Revolution and Tiananmen movement together through the lives and agonies of three former student leaders, and through them, the lives and struggles of their generation."

 Björn Alpermann stated that He's book "is a valuable contribution to the literature on the Chinese democracy movement and provides fascinating insights into the world of Chinese political exiles," however, "the 'infighting' among the exiled dissidents—apparently an important consideration to all three of the interviewees—is only alluded to," as He seemed to concentrate more on the "questions of identity and citizenship."

 In The Spectator, Jonathan Mirsky stated that there are "few factual errors do not detract from this book’s masterly narrative and analysis."
 Mirsky further described He's book as "profound" in keeping the Tiananmen movement's significance alive.